 Discover how physical gold investment compares to other investment assets for growth and protection.

 The risk of a bank failure may seem implausible, but the financial crisis was only just over a decade ago and the recent and future economic impact of the COVID-19 pandemic is a real danger to the financial system.
 Interest rates are so low that there is little upside risk to leaving your money in the bank, and current share prices and market valuations suggest the downside risk is increasing.

 So how do the wealthy protect their assets in times of economic and political turmoil?
 Even in calmer seas, seasoned investors know to hedge their assets to protect them from the most virulent market corrections and precious metals, including gold and silver, are a key hedging strategy.
 Gold has a long history of weathering storms and remaining a safe harbour as other parts of the economy come under stress.

-Gold often has an inverse relationship with other investments including stocks, so when these decline, the gold price often strengthens as investors turn to the precious metal as a safe-haven.
-This means people with wealth to protect prudently diversify their portfolio for this reason, but they also choose to buy physical gold for its many other advantages.
+Gold often has an inverse relationship with other investments including stocks, so when these decline, the gold price often strengthens as investors turn to the precious metal as a safe haven.
+This means people with wealth prudently diversify their portfolios for this reason, but they also choose to buy physical gold for its many other advantages.